- Around 9 billion land animals are killed each year in the U.S. alone to produce meat, dairy, and eggs. That’s about one million every hour. (2014)

-- The number of aquatic animals killed is far greater.
+- The number of aquatic animals killed for food is in the trillions.

 Smaller, mixed farming systems are gaining in popularity but do not negate the need to reduce per capita and aggregate meat consumption (more on mixed farming).
 While some of these smaller “humane” systems treat animals better before slaughter, many still leave egregious practices in place and their animals still contribute to global warming.

-There is significant concern that smaller farm systems cannot meet current and growing demand for animal products.
-Reducing global meat consumption is thus a benefit to sustainable and organic farming.
+There is significant concern that smaller farm systems cannot meet current and growing demand for animal products, thus minimizing U.S. and global meat consumption is a benefit to the food system in general.

 Cows and steers raised for beef are typically confined in feedlots that can pack together thousands of animals (Food and Water Watch).
 These animals may have little or no protection extreme weather conditions.
 They may be castrated, de-horned, and/or branded without the aid of painkillers.